You are only seeing posts authors requested be public.

 The DOBC should build on its efforts and make the recording of the Townhall webinar, in its entirety, available for all doctor members.
 Then the leadership can ask the members what they want.

 In the webinar doctors learned that the Ministry consultations around the development of Bill 36 really only happened over a course of four years, between 2019 and 2022, and while DOBC had some input in 2020, there was nothing else.
-Then in November 2022, Bill 36 was introduced in Parliament, leaving the association feeling it had been caught flat footed.
+Then in November 2022, Bill 36 was introduced in the Legislature, leaving the association feeling it had been caught flat footed.

 Attendees also learned that during the Ministry consultations all participants were required to sign a non-disclosure agreement and the Ministry of Health staff would not disclose who or what groups were consulted citing privacy.
 The NDA usage leaves a big vacuum of not knowing what was really shared.